jorenheit/brainfix/README.md

 ```

 ## Usage
 Building the project results in a executable called `bfx`.
-It takes a single argument which is the path to the
+It takes either one or two arguments: the path to the
-BrainFix file (usually .bfx) that needs to be compiled and sends its output (brainf*ck code) to stdout:
+BrainFix file (usually .bfx) and an optional second path to the output file containing the generated BrainF*ck (usually .bf).
+When only one argument is provided, the BF output will be directed to stdout.

 ```
+./bfx path/to/file.bfx path/to/output.bf
 ./bfx path/to/file.bfx > output.bf
 ```